piqueserver/piqueserver/doc/configuration.rst

 -----------

 TOML files are plaintext files.
-They can be edited with any plaintext editor of your choice, such as Notepad++ on windows, editor on mac and, nano or gedit on Linux.
+They can be edited with any plaintext editor of your choice, such as Notepad++ on windows, editor on MacOS, or nano or gedit on Linux.

 Configuration is case-sensitive.
 This means that your settings will not apply